Chinook Health: Government

 Until May 15, 2008 the Chinook Regional Health Authority was governed by a 12 member Board whose members were appointed from communities within the region.
 On May 15, 2008 the Board (and the boards of all the other 8 health regions) was dissolved by Health Minister Ron Liepert, with governance transferred to the province-wide Alberta Health Services Board.

 Demographics

 The region is 25,947 km^{2} and contains a population of over 150,000, which is 5% of Alberta's population.
 The population of Lethbridge makes up over half of the region's population.

 Persons over the age of 65 years made up over 1/10 of the CHR population in 1998.

 Approximately 10,000 Aboriginal people live in the region, most of whom are of the Blackfoot Nations.
-The number also includes some Cree, Métis, Inuit and other others.
+The number also includes some Cree, Métis, Inuit and others.

 Additionally, roughly 15,000 Kanadier Mennonites live in the Chinook Health region.
 Numbers vary as groups migrate between home communities in Central America and the region.